 Bravo Medics is fundraising to get Andrew fully operational.
 This will significantly expand both the scheme’s availability and operational area.

 Bravo (Bristol and Avon Volunteer) Medics is an accredited British Association Immediate Care (BASICS) scheme, and has been supporting volunteer responding since January 2020.
-Our inaugural volunteer doctor has been busy, responding to 43 requests for critical care in the first half of this year.
+Over our first year of operations we responded to 84 requests for critical care.

 We’re a relatively new organisation so please bear with us while we add more information to our website.